bbottema/webpack-typescript/README.md

 import ClassB = require('ClassB');
 ```

 **First**, this is not enough for WebPack to understand it needs to always bundle `ClassA.ts` and `ClassB.ts`, even if the exports are not directly used, but only referenced.

-> ERROR in /home/ubuntu/workspace/project/src/entry.ts<br/>
-> (3,15): error TS2304: Cannot find name 'require'.

 To fix this, we need to add extra WebPack-only imports:

 ```javascript
 require('ClassA');